AGPlested/SAFT/README.md

 To prepare for SAFT, get Conda to create the SAFT environment:
 >`conda env create --file SAFTenv.yml`

+Once all the packages have downloaded and Conda has arranged them all, to use them you need to switch to this environment:

 > `conda activate SAFT`